benbunk/DrupalSiteInstallerMac/README.txt

   download Git, Drush, and MySQL and run this script and have a fully functioning Drupal site in minutes.

-INSTALL: Place the newsite.sh file in your ~/Sites folder and make it executable.
+INSTALL: Download newsite.sh and make sure it's executable.

 USAGE:
   cd to ~/Sites